-Academic Services—Special Opportunities
+Special Academic Opportunities

-Graduate Courses.
-Qualified undergraduates may, with the written permission of the instructor and the approval of their dean on a drop/add form, register for graduate-level courses.
+Graduate Courses—Qualified undergraduates may, with the written permission of the instructor and the approval of their dean on a drop/add form, register for graduate-level courses.
 (Graduate courses in the Simon School are normally not available to undergraduates.)

-Honors Seminars.
-Special application is required in some cases.
+Honors Seminars—Special application is required in some cases.
 Courses and restrictions are listed in the schedule of courses.

-Independent Study Courses.
-Formal arrangements must be made with appropriate faculty members for these special reading or research courses.
-An Independent Studies Form is submitted to the College Center for Academic Support at the beginning of the semester.
-Students are eligible to apply for one 4-credit-hour independent study course each semester.
+Independent Study Courses—Formal arrangements must be made with appropriate faculty members for these special reading or research courses.
+An online Independent Studies Form is submitted to the College Center for Advising Services at the beginning of the semester.
+Students are eligible to apply for one four-credit-hour independent study course each semester.
 Independent study courses required specifically for a major are listed under departmental offerings.
-Supervised Teaching and Internships provide other kinds of independent study.
+Supervised teaching and internships provide other kinds of independent study.

 The Hajim School of Engineering and Applied Sciences cooperates with private industry to provide several internships to selected undergraduates.
 Interns are paid for their work experience and thus do not receive academic credit.
 However, written evaluations of the work experience, both by the student and the employer, in some cases, do become part of the intern’s academic record.
 Students receive information concerning these opportunities as they become available.

-Students enrolled in the College may choose to pursue two majors leading to the Bachelor of Arts degree.
+Students enrolled in the College may choose to pursue two majors leading to the bachelor of arts degree.
 In most instances students may do so by fulfilling concurrently the requirements determined by each of the two departments, which would include the upper-level writing requirements for each major, and by receiving written permission from the respective major advisors to pursue a double major in the other area.

-Students interested in pursuing a Bachelor of Music degree offered by the Eastman School of Music while also pursuing a Bachelor of Arts or Bachelor of Science degree offered by the College need to be accepted separately through each office of admissions.
+Students interested in pursuing a bachelor of music degree offered by the Eastman School of Music while also pursuing a bachelor of arts or bachelor of science degree offered by the College need to be accepted separately through each office of admissions.

 Students may choose to minor in one or more of the several dozen areas available to them.
 Students are eligible to declare a minor after they have been accepted into a major and before the end of the first semester of their senior year.
 Course overlap policies apply.